mrblonde91/Refactoring-In-Action/README.md

             Rating = rating
         }

-It's much more simple and self explanatory than what we'd end up with in C# however there is an additional benefit which can be illustrated with the creation of a record in C#
+It's much more simple and self explanatory than what we'd end up with in C# however there is an additional benefit which can be illustrated with the creation of a record in C#.

 ### C# Gone Wrong